TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 		- this will also attempt to rename and move output into its own folder based on album field

 ### Tips & Tricks
-- These files were meant to be used with Prologue iOS app, check it out if you haven't

 - When editing cuesheets, I recommend recording macros on Notepad++ to quickly edit chapter titles (use regular expressions to replace Track XX with Chapter XX)
 - Also, you can copy and paste chapter titles from Calibre's Table Of Contents viewer if you have ebook